Set your location

 Have a cervical screening test every five years from the age of 25.
 If you have previously had a Pap test (sometimes called a Pap smear), you should have your first HPV screening test two years after your last Pap test.
 If the test is negative for HPV, you can wait five years before your next test.

 This replaces the Pap test previously used under the National Cervical Screening Program.
-While the procedure is similar the Pap test, the renewed National Cervical Screening Program now tests for the human papillomavirus (HPV), which causes almost all cases of cervical cancer.
+While the procedure is similar to the Pap test, the renewed National Cervical Screening Program now tests for the human papillomavirus (HPV), which causes almost all cases of cervical cancer.
 The renewed National Cervical Screening Program has been effective from 1 December 2017.

 In Australia, women can access a vaccine that can protect against the cause of most cervical cancers, HPV.
 However, the vaccines do not protect against all HPV types that cause cervical cancers, therefore all vaccinated women will still need regular cervical screening tests.